 Being one of six siblings, and having a single mother who had no time to be a soccer mom, Edmond Gagnon had to leave sports behind and work for a living.
 He joined the Windsor Police Force one month before his nineteenth birthday.
 His only reading and writing was done in the form of studying law and police procedures, and writing exams.

 Edmond Gagnon’s policing career spanned over thirty-one years.
 He walked a beat and worked in uniform patrol cars.
 Moving into plain clothes, he worked in narcotics, morality, property crimes, and special projects.
-After being promoted to sergeant and detective, Edmond spent more time in the same areas.
-In his last years on the job he worked as a fraud and arson detective.
+After being promoted to sergeant and then detective, Edmond spent more time in the same units as a supervisor.
+In his last years on the job he worked as a fraud and arson investigator.

 Travelling Around the World

-Upon retiring, Edmond Gagnon took to travelling around North America on his Harley Davidson, and flying to exotic destinations like Southeast Asia, South America, Mexico, and Belize.
+Upon retiring, Edmond Gagnon took to travelling around North America on his Harley Davidson, and visiting exotic destinations like Southeast Asia, South America, Mexico, and Belize.
 While travelling, he sent back email snippets of his adventures to friends and family (before Facebook).

 Coaxed by those same people, Edmond Gagnon put his collection of short stories together in his first book called, A Casual Traveler.
 The book was well-received and he was inspired to share some of his police stories.
 He started the Norm Strom Crime Series and wrote Rat, Bloody Friday, Torch, Finding Hope, Border City Chronicles.
 Edmond’s next novel, Moon Mask, is the first in his new Abigail Brown Crime Series, and the sequel to Finding Hope.